TacticsMore Basic Tactics

 intros n m H.

 By writing injection H as Hmn at this point, we are asking Coq to generate all equations that it can infer from H using the injectivity of constructors (in the present example, the equation n = m).
-Each such equation is added as a hypothesis (with the name Hmn in this case) into the context.
+Each such equation is added as a hypothesis (called Hmn in this case) into the context.

 injection H as Hnm. apply Hnm.